snakemode/ably-space-game/README.md

 During application startup in `server.js`, we're importing our `ablyConnector` file as `publishToAbly`, and passing it into each of our games as they're ceated.

 ### Sending Ably messages

-- Reference Ably JS API
-- Get API key
-- Add callback code to `ablyConnector.js`

-- We're currently sending messages to IFTTT using the `Ably REST API`.
-- This is because we need to disabled the `Ably Message Envelope` for the IFTTT integration to work correctly.
+need to disabled the `Ably Message Envelope` for the IFTTT integration to work correctly.
 - This is only supported on the API (or is it also on the settings for the channel?)
 - If it is, we can just use the Ably SDK and change channel setup instructions.